We noted when looking at chapter 7 that there is a new beginning at 8,1. Where though does Jesus continue to be?

-There is a new start at 8,1 as we noted when we looked at chapter 7.
-Now we can read through this chapter and then on to the first verse of the next chapter.
-Note what is said in 9,2.
+We can read through this chapter and then on to the first verse of the next chapter.
+Note how 9,2 begins.
 What is the episode that begins there?
-What is the consequence for 9,1?

-Then consider what are the various episodes of this chapter 8.
-Look for the four settings of the chapter.
+Then consider what are the various episodes which make up this chapter 8.
+Look for the four settings provided in the chapter.

-Why do I prefer to end the first episode in verse 9 rather than verse 10?
+Why might I prefer to end the first episode in verse 9 rather than verse 10?
 A clue is to compare with 6,45.
 Look at verse 13.
 It helps to look closely at verse 13 in different translations.
 Where does this second part of the chapter end?

 Then take a look at my response.